medic/cht-docs/content/en/apps/examples/ebs.md

 linkTitle: "Event Based Surveillance"
 weight:
 description: >
-  capturing information about community events that are a risk to public health.
+  Capturing information about community events that are a risk to public health.
 keywords: EBS
 ---